8 Sneaky Signs That Your Boss Really Wants to Fire You

 rh2010/Adobe businesswoman with handbag entering through door

 If your boss no longer interacts with you as much, that may be a sign they’re planning to get rid of you — or would even prefer you quit.
-They may be avoiding conversations, leaving you out of meetings, or being unusually scarce around the office.
-This could be to avoid awkward feelings due to an impending firing.

-You are left out of meetings/email chains
+You are left out of meetings or email chains

 Antonioguillem/Adobe frustrated young woman using a laptop